 If winter wasn’t looming, we likely would have spent more time up here repairing the siding.
-Replacing some of the really damaged boards, replacing the old flashing, excessively caulking, etc. But alas, time was not a luxury we had.
+Replacing some of the damaged boards, replacing the old flashing, excessively caulking, etc. But alas, time was not a luxury we had.
 So nailing the boards back onto the house, painting the snot out of the boards, and caulking what we could would have to do until spring.
 And bless the air compressor and nail gun!
 It made siding repair go so much quicker than the good ol’ standby of a hammer and nails.

-After we finished painting that upper section of the house, we were quite happy with the armor like protection the paint provided (Benjamin Moore exterior paint…super high quality stuff) and figured the paint job should be enough for awhile.
+After we finished painting that upper section of the house, we were quite happy with the armor-like protection the paint provided (Benjamin Moore exterior paint…super high-quality stuff) and figured the paint job should be enough for a while.

 It was such a gorgeous day when I was taking pictures of our painting progress that I couldn’t resist getting a shot from the top of the hill.
-The sky was so pretty you don’t even notice our two-toned house.
+The sky was so pretty you didn’t even notice our two-toned house.

-So now we’re two sides down and two more to go but alas they shall wait until spring time.
-At least next summer we can get an early start on house painting unlike this year’s June start after our early summer closing date.
+So now we’re two sides down and two more to go but alas they shall wait until springtime.
+At least next summer we can get an early start on house painting, unlike this year’s June start after our early summer closing date.
 Until then, we’ve got a ridiculous amount of interior house painting work to do.